allegroai/clearml-docs/docs/guides/clearml_agent/exp_environment_containers.md

 :::

 This will create a container with the specified task’s execution environment in the `--target` folder.
-When the docker build completes, the console output shows:
+When the Docker build completes, the console output shows:

 ```console
 Docker build done
 Committing docker container to: new_docker